 The 4s class uses My Big World (Scholastic Magazine) in the classroom.
 Please have your child read it to you at home – there is a website with supplemental videos and activities that are really neat so check them out.
 The password is: happykids

 Children will be assigned to bring something to present from home.
-They can bring any 1 item that fits the assigned category – please don’t send in very valuable or fragile things, no pets, and nothing larger than the bag.
-There will be no make-up days for share bag – the schedule doesn’t allow for it.
+They can bring any 1 item that fits the assigned category – please don’t send in very valuable or fragile things, no pets, and nothing larger that the bag or backpack.
+There will be no make-up days for share bag or show-n-tell – the schedule doesn’t allow for it.
 PLEASE DO NOT SEND ITEMS IN ON ANY DAY BUT THE ONE ASSIGNED TO YOUR CHILD.

 ***We have always been glad to accept nut-free snack donations.
-We’d love if you’d send something healthy or at least semi-healthy.
-Class favorites are: cereal (chocolate cheerios are popular), veggie straws, tortilla chips, popcorn, raisins, vanilla wafers, banana chips, fruit leather, etc. We’ll even take fresh fruit or veggies (as long as you cut them up ahead of time) – grapes, bananas, melon, carrots, etc. We’d prefer to AVOID snacks with empty calories such as cupcakes, potato chips, cheese curls, etc.
+Class favorites are: cereal (chocolate cheerios are popular), veggie straws, goldfish, popcorn, vanilla wafers, fruit leather, pretzels, etc. We’ll even take fresh fruit or veggies (as long as you cut them up ahead of time) – grapes, berries, melon, carrots, etc. We’d prefer to AVOID snacks with empty calories such as cupcakes, potato chips, cheese curls, etc.